-Let’s look into Paul’s letters to the Thessalonian believers and see if we can get a clear understanding of who commits the great apostasy, when, and what it actually is.
+Let’s look into Paul’s letters to the Thessalonian believers and see if we can get a clear understanding of who commits the great apostasy, when it occurs, and what it actually is.
 Or my opinion, at least!

 Paul had spent at least three weeks with the Thessalonian believers, teaching them many things.
 Later, after having been gone for a while, he sent Timothy back to check on them, see how they were doing (1 Thess.
 3).
 He was pleased with what he had heard and wanted to write them (thus, 1 Thess.) to show that approval and to, as always, encourage them.
 We can see throughout the book that a recurring subject was how to walk the Christian walk.
 Chapter 4:1-12 is a prime example of that.

 1 Thess.
 4:13-18 was written to clear up any confusion about the dead in Christ (CA Rapture).
 How do we know it’s about the Rapture and not the Return?
 Remember that Paul is the apostle to the Church.
 When he writes and signs his name to a book, it’s to us and about us.
 IF he’s going to go outside our Church Age, which is rare, he’ll let us know.
 And so far, he hasn’t done that in this letter.

 1 Now as to the times and the epochs, brethren, you have no need of anything to be written to you.
 2 For you yourselves know full well that the day of the Lord will come just like a thief in the night.

 Okay.
 Do you see it?
 He just did it!